 - 1. Preceptors who have been with a student for more than 24 clinical hours will be asked to fill out an evaluation form evaluating the student at the end of the rotation.
 This evaluation will be factored into the student's final grade. - 2.
-Preceptors may be contacted by the Practicum Coordinator at any time to discuss a student's performance. - 3.
-Telephone calls or email contact will be made with preceptors who are working with students who are in practicum experiences that are distant from Colorado Springs or Denver.

-- 4. It is the student's responsibility to ensure that all clinical/practicum paperwork, including the preceptor/site evaluation by the student, student self-evaluation, and clinical logs, patient logs using the patient icon in Medatrax is completed by the dates listed in the syllabus for each clinical course and should be maintained by students for potential employers.
+Preceptors may be contacted by the Clinical Practicum Coordinator at any time to discuss a student's performance. - 3.
+Telephone calls or email contact will be made with preceptors who are working with students who are in practicum experiences once a semester. - 4.
+It is the student's responsibility to ensure that all clinical/practicum paperwork, including the preceptor evaluation, student self-evaluation, student evaluation of preceptor and site and clinical log are completed by the dates listed in the syllabus for each clinical course.
 Students are sent updates towards the end of each semester, documenting which evaluations are missing. - 5.
 Students may contact Denise Ostovich at mostovic@uccs.edu at any time to discuss the evaluation process.